IFS Therapy Therapists in Michigan

 +7

-It is my goal to help you feel heard, respected, and safe to work through your struggles.
-I've spent over 8 years helping young adults and adults work through anxiety, grief and loss, life transitions, anger, and the everyday stresses of college, relationships, work, and life.
-Starting therapy can be scary or uncomfortable - which is why I take care in creating a space for you to talk about things like persistent or excessive worry, self‑esteem, anger or aggression, stress, and coping skills, all in a strengths-based, nonjudgmental, empowering, and collaborative environment.
+My goal is to help you feel heard, respected, and safe to work through your struggles.
+I've spent over 8 years helping young adults and adults work through anxiety, grief and loss, life transitions or changes, and the everyday stresses of college, work, and relationships.
+Starting therapy can be scary or uncomfortable - which is why I take care in creating a nonjudgmental, supportive space for you to talk through things like persistent or excessive worry, self‑esteem, anger, stress, and coping skills.
+I aim to create a space where you can explore and enhance your existing strengths while unlocking inner strengths that have yet to flourish.
+I meet each person with a tailored approach, honoring each individual's unique journey.
+Clients often end sessions feeling understood, with practical tools to use in their daily lives.

 Virtual